 Some patients are embarrassed to bring up the topic at all, and studies suggest many physicians avoid it, too, particularly with their female patients.
 But it’s perfectly normal – and important – to discuss sex post-heart attack with your cardiologist.

 Sexual activity has definite physical effects on the heart.
 It makes your heart work harder, increases the heart rate, elevates blood pressure, and causes an increase in oxygen consumption.

-The ability of the heart to cope with increased demand is only part of this story.
+The ability of the heart to cope with increased demand following a heart attack is only part of this story.
 Medication interactions also must be considered.

-Hearts and minds
+Healing hearts and minds